For decades, traditional media such as television, billboards, print newspapers, and radio were the long-preferred vehicles for advertisers.

 This includes tools that can increase your website traffic, crawl your website and index it in search engines.
-Some of these tools help build back links and a referral network.
-All of this increases exposure of your brand and your reach.
+Some of these tools help build backlinks and a referral network.
+All of this increases exposure to your brand and your reach.

 Free tools include:

 - Website indexing directories